Council Approved Dropped Kerb Contractors

 Nottinghamshire Vehicle Crossover Experts

-But first it’s worth verifying if consent is likely to be given.
-Below is a list of points to consider.
+But first it’s worth establishing if consent is likely to be given.
+Below is a list of considerations.
 If any one of these criteria is not really met, planning permission is probably to be declined:

 • Your front garden must be big enough for you to park your vehicle entirely on your property.

-• The kerb must be at least 4.8 m from the front of your house; or 6m if the parking area is in front of an entrance or garage.
+• The kerb must be at least 4.8 m from the front of your house; or 6m if the parking spot is in front of a door or garage.

 • The parking area should be at least 2.4 m wide.